 accounting on average for more than 50% of total imports.
 The as part of North America Free Trade Agreement (NAFTA).
-Imports from Australia, New Zealand and Uruguay declined in 2017 as
+Yearto-date June 2018 data shows that imports from Australia have increased by 23% and New Zealand by 10% while imports from

-US and Mexico benefits from neither a tariff nor quota restrictions
+US and Mexico benefit from neither a tariff nor quota restrictions